lmos-ai/lmos-website/docs/introduction.md

 **LMOS (Language Model Operating System)**  revolutionizes AI development by simplifying the creation and management of LLM-powered agents in the cloud.
 Designed to abstract away the complexities, LMOS enables developers to focus on building scalable, intelligent agents without getting bogged down by infrastructure challenges.

 1. **Simplified AI Agent Development:**
 LMOS abstracts the intricacies of LLMs, memory management, and tool access.
-Just as an operating system manages applications and hardware, LMOS acts as a virtual "OS" for AI agents, letting you focus on creating intelligent agents rather than dealing with backend infrastructure. <br></br>
+Just as an operating system manages applications and hardware, LMOS acts as a virtual "OS" for AI agents, letting you focus on creating intelligent agents rather than dealing with backend infrastructure.
-LMOS offers a simple yet powerful Kotlin framework called [Agent ReaCtor (ARC)](https://lmos-ai.github.io/arc/) for developers of all skill levels to build intelligent AI agents.
-Built on the JVM and Kotlin for best-in-class performance, ARC delivers rapid prototyping, and seamless collaboration between developers and data scientists

 2. **Agent Lifecycle Management:**
 LMOS supports real-world deployment strategies, including canary releases and advanced routing techniques based on Natural Language Understanding (NLU).
 This allows businesses to safely introduce new agent features and capabilities in a controlled, incremental manner, ensuring stability and minimizing risks during updates.